Tandysony/blog/_posts/2018-03-26-write-faster-python-code.md

 If we have data initialized as a **set** rather than a **list**, we can avoid converting to save us much time in testing membership.
 Please keep in mind, **elements in a set are unique**.
 If your data have duplicates and the duplication matters, please do NOT use set.

 Other than list and set, dictionary is an option as well.
-It is a hash table-bash data structure.
+It is a hash-table-based data structure.
 This makes adding, retrieving and updating elements very fast.
 It is not the concern here.

 Therefore, **if data duplication does not matter for you, use set for membership testing, otherwise, use list.**